looreenaaaa/looreenaaaa/README.md

 ## Lorena Peñas Piqueras ⚡ Software Engineer student

 - 🎓 Polytechnic University of Madrid
-- 🌱 Currently learning web development with @TheOdinProyect
+- 🌱 Currently learning web development with @TheOdinProject

 ## 📫 How to reach me